LiskArchive/lips/proposals/lip-introduce_validators_module.md

 ## Abstract

-The validators module is responsible for validating the eligibility of a validator for generating a block and the block signature.
+The Validators module is responsible for validating the eligibility of a validator for generating a block and the block signature.
 Furthermore, it maintains information about the registered validators in its module store and provides the generator list.
-In this LIP, we specify the properties of the validators module, along with their serialization and default values.
+In this LIP, we specify the properties of the Validators module, along with their serialization and default values.
 Furthermore, we specify the state transitions logic defined within this module, i.e. the protocol logic injected during the block processing and the functions that can be called from other modules or off-chain services.

 ## Copyright